rudderlabs/rudderstack-docs/destinations/klaviyo.md

 In the above snippet, RudderStack captures relevant information about the user such as the `email`, `phone` as well as the associated traits of that user.

 {% hint style="info" %}
-The `email` or `phone` trait is a mandatory trait for mapping a user to Klaviyo.
+The `userId`,`email` or `phone` trait is a mandatory trait for mapping a user to Klaviyo.
 If a user already exists, the new values will be updated for that user .
-You can further add the user to the list by adding `listId` in the `properties` within the `traits`, this will override the `listId` you used in the RudderStack control plane for this event.
+You can further add the user to the list by marking `addToList` as `true` (**This mandatory for adding user to any List**) and adding `listId` in the `properties` within the `traits`, this will override the `listId` you used in the RudderStack control plane for this event.
 You can also subscribe the user to a list by setting `subscribe` option to `true`.
 {% endhint %}

 {% hint style="info" %}